 Fortunately, there are ways to minimize these extra costs so you can enjoy a night off cooking duty with less guilt.

 1. Be Your Own Server

-Casual dining establishments are a bit cheaper, at about $10 to $15 for an entree.
-But if you want to save some serious money, you should choose a restaurant where you do your own service.
-Because these restaurants don’t have to pay for wait staff, they can afford to charge much less for food that’s just as tasty as what you get at a casual chain such as Red Lobster or Chili’s.
+Family restaurants like Red Lobster and Chili’s are quite a bit cheaper.
+Most entrees there cost only $10 to $20.
+But if you want to save some serious money, choose a restaurant where you primarily serve yourself.
+Because these places don’t have to pay for waitstaff, they can charge much less for food that’s just as tasty as what you get at a casual chain.

 Types of self-service restaurants include:

-- Fast Casual.
-Fast-casual dining is a sort of compromise between fast food and full service.
-You order your meal at a counter, pay the cashier, and then pick up your order at the end of the counter.
-Fast-casual chains, such as Panera Bread and Chipotle Mexican Grill, typically charge between $7 and $10 for a main dish.
+- Fast Casual Joints.
+Fast-casual dining is a middle ground between fast food and full service.
+You order at a counter, and a worker prepares your food from fresh ingredients.
+These chains offer a nicer atmosphere and sometimes bring your order to your table.
+Fast-casual chains like Panera and Chipotle typically charge $5 to $10 for a main dish.

 2. Get It to Go

-Once you get your lasagna home, you can add on the extras yourself.
-You can quickly toss together a salad with about $1 worth of greens, and a glass of a modestly priced wine — say, $12 a bottle — adds another $2.
-The total cost of the meal comes to only $14, saving you $8.
+Once you get your lasagna home, add the extras yourself.
+You can quickly toss together a salad with about a dollar’s worth of greens.
+A glass of inexpensive wine — say, $15 a bottle — adds another $3.
+The total cost of the meal comes to only $19, saving you $11.